What small businesses can claim under $20,000 instant asset write-off?

 Leaving purchases too late

-One of the biggest mistakes is waiting until May
+One of the biggest mistakes is waiting until the

-asset beyond the deadline.
-Plan early and ensure assets are fully operational well before 30
+asset beyond 30 June.
+Plan early each financial year and ensure assets are fully operational

 Misunderstanding the threshold